What is laser ablation?

 For more information or to schedule an evaluation, contact Joseph Madsen, MD, or Scellig Stone, MD, PhD, in the Department of Neurosurgery.

-Photos from one of our recent laser ablations
+Photos from a recent laser ablation

 A frame is placed on the child’s head in preparation for magnetic resonance imaging (MRI) to help the neurosurgical team determine the safest path to the diseased brain tissue.